alex-dml/Atmospheric-veil-removal/README.md

 # Sources

-This code uses an [implementation of the guided filter](https://github.com/swehrwein/python-guided-filter)
+This code uses a [python implementation of the Kaiming He's guided filter](https://github.com/swehrwein/python-guided-filter)